Logarithmic Potentials and Quasiconformal Flows on the Heisenberg Group: Introduction

 \subsection{Acknowledgments}

-This work was completed while the author was a PhD student, and he would like to thank his advisor Jeremy Tyson for all his support.
-The author also wishes to thank Mario Bonk, and Leonid Kovalev for useful conversations.
+This work was completed while the author was a PhD student.
+He would like to thank his advisor Jeremy Tyson for all his support.
+The author also wishes to thank Mario Bonk and Leonid Kovalev for useful conversations.
+Finally, we thank the first referee for a very careful reading and comments that have significantly improved the exposition.